ltrgoddard/thesis/temp.markdown

 major publishing house, he follows Leavis more explicitly, railing against the commercial debasement of literary standards:

-> They \[i.e. the publishers\] pretend to listen when spoken to (as in
+> \singlespacing They \[i.e. the publishers\] pretend to listen when
-> the enclosed missive), but are in fact all the time reckoning up
+> spoken to (as in the enclosed missive), but are in fact all the time
-> what’s in it for them and how the Great British Public will take it.
+> reckoning up what’s in it for them and how the Great British Public
-> And the answer of course in most cases is, that they won’t take it at
+> will take it.
+And the answer of course in most cases is, that they
-> all; they’ve been cossetted \[*sic*\] in the second-rate for too long,
+> won’t take it at all; they’ve been cossetted \[*sic*\] in the
-> & most of them have given up reading anything but brisk brash novels
+> second-rate for too long, & most of them have given up reading
-> about the modern social scene.[^133]
+> anything but brisk brash novels about the modern social scene.[^133]

 \noindent This dismissal draws much of its force from the shared Prynnian–Leavisian opposition to ‘the habit of substituting the